to top

 The Local Adventure Co Indigenous-led experiences in Saskatoon, Saskatchewan

-Indigenous-Led Workshops at Remai Modern Museum
+Conversations & Crafting at Remai Modern

-Wanuskewin Heritage Park
+Walking with Ancestors at Wanuskewin Heritage Park

 Bison herd at Wanuskewin Heritage Park in Saskatoon, Saskatchewan

-Batoche National Historic Site
+History and Resistance at Batoche National Historic Site

 Batoche National Historic Site Indigenous-led experiences in Saskatoon, Saskatchewan

-Dakota Dunes Resort
+Cultural Immersion at Dakota Dunes Resort

 Dakota Dunes Indigenous-led experiences in Saskatoon, Saskatchewan

-Beyond golf, visitors can explore hiking trails, wildlife viewing areas, and scenic viewpoints, all while learning about the cultural significance of the landscape.
 The Dakota Dunes Casino provides entertainment and dining options infused with Indigenous flavors and hospitality.
 Additionally, the resort offers accommodations, making it an ideal base for further exploration of Saskatoon and its surrounding areas.

 Book a stay at Dakota Dunes Resort